hyundai-robotics/doc-hi6-operation/1-robot-system/2-basic-usage/3-change-language-of-tp.md

     {% endhint %}

-4. Select `English` from the pop-up menu.
+4. Select `Korean` from the pop-up menu.

 5. Click the `[run TP]` button at the bottom right and wait for about 15 seconds.